kewbish/kenna/kenna-docs.md

 As well, set up Hugo on your computer - instructions to do so can be found [here](https://gohugo.io/getting-started/).

 ## Customizing the base theme
 *Note: You'll need Hugo to be installed to re-deploy and customize your blog.
-Instructions to do so can be found [here](https://gohugo.io/getting-started/).
-In the future, a setup script will be provided.*
+Instructions to do so can be found [here](https://gohugo.io/getting-started/).*
 In your file explorer, navigate to the unzipped files, and find the `theme\kenna\static\css\main.css` file.
 Open the file by double-clicking it (opening in Notepad is fine!).
 The first element there will be a `:root{}` element, which you can customize.